SReiter149/authorship_homology/README.md

 ## About this project
 This is a project that is based on finding holes and distances amungst authorship data.
 Specifically I used tools from homology to find the betti numbers and simplicial distance in biological and mathematical authorship networks.
 ### Data Source
 This project uses data from **OpenAlex**—a fully‑open index of scholarly works, authors, venues, institutions, and concepts.
-Priem, J., Piwowar, H., & Orr, R. (2022). *OpenAlex: A fully‑open index of scholarly works, authors, venues, institutions, and concepts*. arXiv.  [oai_citation:1‡OpenAlex](https://help.openalex.org/hc/en-us/articles/28761511652247-How-can-I-cite-OpenAlex?utm_source=chatgpt.com) [oai_citation:2‡OpenAlex Documentation](https://docs.openalex.org/?utm_source=chatgpt.com)
+Priem, J., Piwowar, H., & Orr, R. (2022).
+OpenAlex: A fully-open index of scholarly works, authors, venues, institutions, and concepts.
+ArXiv. https://arxiv.org/abs/2205.01833

 ## Getting started
 make sure you have